Consideration of a Regional Fire Services Model

 So, there would be no difference there. https://www.king5.com/article/news/local/eastside-firefighters-tort-claim-vaccine-mandate/281-fa2f4d11-8357-40f1-b5f9-47f0fe6ec541

-fletchsa1 about 1 year ago
+fletchsa1 over 1 year ago

 This looks like a bureaucratic push with a resulting drop in community well-being!!
 Wasn’t this nonsense scheme rejected just a short time ago??